-- ✓ Bluetooth: Let's get the old "digital pirate" joke out of the way: "Arrgg, matey, I needs me a wireless parrot."
+- Bluetooth: Let's get the old "digital pirate" joke out of the way: "Arrgg, matey, I needs me a wireless parrot."
 (Engineers again . . . sheesh.)
 Although strangely named, Bluetooth is actually another form of wireless connectivity.
 This time, however, the standard was designed for accessories like your keyboard and mouse, and devices like your personal digital assistant (PDA) and cellphone.
-Note that if you want Bluetooth built in to your iMac, you must order it as an option from Apple when you're buying your computer, as an \$80 option.
-(Otherwise, you can buy an external Bluetooth USB module, like the D-Link Bluetooth USB Adapter, for around \$40.) - ✓ Video card: If your applications rely heavily on high-speed 3-D graphics, you'll be pleased as punch to find that the iMac comes equipped with an NDIVIA GeForce FX video card.
+These days, of course, that old pirate Bluetooth is built in to your iMac. - ✓ Apple Remote: It looks like an old iPod Shuffle, but that's not an MP3 player.
+Today's Intel iMacs come with a remote control that you can use with Front Row, the multimedia front-end that's built into Mac OS X Tiger.
+Using your Apple Remote, you can easily listen to your iTunes music collection, watch your iMovie projects and home videos, play a DVD movie, or view your album of digital snapshots in iPhoto.
+(What?
+Your old PC didn't have a remote?
+'Nuff said.) - ✓ Video card: If your applications rely heavily on high-speed 3-D graphics, you'll be pleased as punch to find that the iMac can be equipped with an NDIVIA GeForce GT video card.
 This card is well suited to 3-D modeling, video editing, and well, honestly, blasting the enemy into small smoking pieces with aplomb.